 Brand names and taglines that work and stick!

-Over the years I have earned a reputation for communicating the essence of ideas, and creating names that become the foundation for the stories brands want to tell.
+Over the years I have earned a reputation for creating brand names that become the foundation for the stories brands want to tell.

-These are just some of the names that I’ve created for startups, companies, products, non-profits, books and apps over the years.
-90% of the names I create are .com available or .org available for non-profits.
+Below are just some of the brand names I’ve created for startups, companies, products, non-profits, books and apps 90% of the names I create are .com available or .org available for non-profits.

 Sharpe & Abel